Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: System and model

-Here, we deal with tunneling with a finite transition energy, to which the Zeeman splitting forms only a minor contribution.
-Moreover, as the phonon spectral density for tunneling (or simply the tunneling rate), treated as a function of transition energy, is modulated by an oscillation with frequency related to the interdot distance ($\mathbin{\propto}1/D$, see the inset in \figref{sf-rel-E}), it is highly ambiguous how such a change in the transition energy affects the rate.
+Here, we deal with tunneling characterized by finite transition energy, to which the Zeeman splitting forms only adds.
+Moreover, as the phonon spectral density for tunneling (or simply the tunneling rate), treated as a function of transition energy, is modulated by an oscillation with a frequency related to the interdot distance \cite{ClimentePRB2006,WijesundaraPRB2011} ($\mathbin{\propto}1/D$, see the inset in \figref{sf-rel-E}), it is highly ambiguous how such a change in the transition energy affects the rate.
 Since the energy separation is on a single meV scale, we may also expect a more pronounced role of the DP coupling, while the PE contribution should be of lesser importance, contrarily to the Zeeman-doublet case.
-Moreover, the two states connected by the transition are located in different dots, hence there is no need to break the time-reversal symmetry for the admixture mechanism to take place.
-Thus, one may expect non-zero relaxation rate without magnetic field and a dependence on $B$ different from the one observed for the case of the Zeeman doublet.
+Moreover, the two states connected by the transition are located in different dots, i.e., they are not the same orbital state, hence there is no need to break the time-reversal symmetry for the admixture mechanism to take place.
+Thus, one may expect a nonzero relaxation rate without the magnetic field, and a dependence on $B$ different from the one observed for the case of the Zeeman doublet.
 This will be assessed with the help of calculated $B$-field dependence of relaxation rates.